vyos/vyos-documentation/docs/qos.rst

 .. code-block:: none

-  set interfaces etherhet eth0 traffic-policy out WAN-OUT
+  set interfaces ethernet eth0 traffic-policy out WAN-OUT

 You can only apply one policy per interface and direction, but you can have several policies working at the same time: